 Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.
+Students could be offered the AS 2.9 Personal reading response assessment.

 Teachers in charge:

 Ms Hofsteede/ Ms Sudfeldt

 Level 3 English - ENG 302- with 3 prerequisite Achievement Standards and some Unit Standards from ENG 202 or 11 credits from ENG 201.
 This course also leads to ENG 303.